rakkaalhazimi/ParameterRecorder/readme.md

 - The environment is in .flaskenv
 - The configuration is in config.py
 - It has `FLASK_SQLALCHEMY` and `FLASK_MIGRATION` installed
-- It has test db models in app/models.py
+- It has user models in app/auth/models.py
 - Find how to use `FLASK_SQLALCHEMY` here [link](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/)